digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 I wanted to rule out an attribution issue further up from conversions so I compared Google Ads clicks with Google Analytics sessions at the campaign level.

-In this case I did find something more tangible to report and explain the discrepancy between Ads and Analytics.
-After pulling an Ads campaign report with campaign_type and clicks and aligning with Analytics sessions for the same date range, I noticed all campaigns showing sessions between 10 and 30% less than clicks, as expected.
+In this case I did find something more tangible to explain a discrepancy between Ads and Analytics.
+After pulling an Ads campaign report with campaign_type and clicks, and then aligning with Analytics sessions for the same date range, I noticed all campaigns showing sessions between 10-30% less than clicks, as expected.

-Except on one campaign of type Performance Max, where I saw ~2,000 Ad clicks compared to ~100 GA Sessions.
+Except on one campaign of type Performance Max, where I saw ~2,000 Ad clicks compared to ~100 Analytics Sessions.

 ## Performance Max (Pmax) Campaigns